TheDeanLab/Intro-to-Python/slides/pages/control-flow.md

 <v-click>

-2. Create an index for each item in list and iterate
+2. Create an index for each item in iterator and iterate
   ```python
     for i in range(len(x)):
       item = x[i]